der-carnivore/BingAds-docs/BingAds/scripts/reference/AdSelector.md

 [AdSelector](./AdSelector)|Selector with date range applied.

 ## <a name="get"></a>get
-Returns an iterator indexing the ads in this selector.
+Returns an iterator that you use to get ads based on the selector's selection criteria.

 ### Returns:
 |Type|Description|
 |-|-
-[AdIterator](./AdIterator)|Iterator of the requested ads.
+[AdIterator](./AdIterator)|Iterator that you use to get ads based on the selector's selection criteria.

 ## <a name="orderby~string-orderby~"></a>orderBy(String orderBy)
-Returns a selector with the specified ordering.
+Returns a selector with the specified ordering applied.
 Specify the orderBy parameter in the form, "columnName orderDirection" where:

 - columnName can only be one column which is supported by the withCondition method.
 - orderDirection is the direction to order the results in.
 Set to ASC to order the results in ascending order or DESC to order the results in descending order.
 The default is ASC.